Gymnastics at the 1996 Summer Olympics – Women's rhythmic individual all-around

 These are the results of the rhythmic team all-around competition, one of the two events of the rhythmic gymnastics discipline contested at the 1996 Summer Olympics.
-These games marked the beginning of the olympic career of Almudena Cid from Spain who went to compete in another three more olympic games.

-Qualification
+Background

+The competitors at the event included the reigning co-World champions, Kateryna Serebrianska and Maria Petrova.

+Event format

+The event used "new life" scoring, meaning that scores were not carried over from qualifications to the final round.
+5 points were given for composition and 5 for execution for a maximum score of 10.0, though judges were instructed to avoid "perfect" scores and ties.

+Scoring controversies

+Multiple competitors, including fifth-place Maria Petrova, bronze medalist Olena Vitrychenko - the only gymnast to complete all 12 routines without dropping her apparatus - and gold medalist Kateryna Serebrianska expressed a belief that their scores were not based only on their performances but political favor with the judges.
+Of the thirty-seven competitors in the preliminary round, two earned exactly the same score for all four routines, and twenty-six more received scores within 0.10 points for each routine.

+Results

-In the first round there were thirty seven competitors.
-From that thirty seven the highest scoring twenty would go on to the next round.
-From that twenty the highest scoring ten would go on to the final round.
+In the first round, there were thirty-seven competitors.
+From that thirty-seven, the highest scoring twenty would go on to the next round.
+From that twenty, the highest scoring ten would go on to the final round.